 Bad Breath (Halitosis)

 Halitosis, or “bad breath” is a common, but embarrassing condition that often has a dental cause.
-A thorough examination by AffableCare Dental can help determine the cause and rule out a more serious condition.
+A thorough examination by Dr. Noel, a general dentist, at AffableCare Dental can help determine the cause and rule out a more serious condition.

 Bad Breath (Halitosis)